jedisct1/libsodium-doc/helpers/README.md

 int sodium_mprotect_noaccess(void *ptr);
 ```

 The `sodium_mprotect_noaccess()` function makes a region allocated using `sodium_malloc()` or `sodium_allocarray()` inaccessible.
-It cannot be read nor written, but the data are preserved.
+It cannot be read or written, but the data are preserved.

-This can be used to make confidential data inacessible except when actually needed for a specific operation.
+This function can be used to make confidential data inacessible except when actually needed for a specific operation.

 ```c
 int sodium_mprotect_readonly(void *ptr);